yjcyun/firebase-tutorial-series/README.md

   Firebase Tutorials
 </h1>

-This repo contains a series of Firebase tutorials from:
+This repo contains a series of Firebase tutorials from <a href='https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg'>The Net Ninja</a>

- * <a href='https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg'>The Net Ninja</a>
+1. Firestore

-1. Firestore - cafe
+2. Authentication